 A prenup also does not mean that one party doesn’t have faith that the marriage will last.
 It is simply a good idea to prepare for the worst-case scenario so that you’re never stuck in a bad financial situation.
 A prenuptial or postnuptial agreement is especially important if you have high-value assets that you wish to protect.

 Under Colorado’s equitable division law, a judge will divide property in a way that is fair (but not necessarily equal) in a divorce case that goes to trial.
-A prenup can allow you to choose your own property division rules far in advance of a divorce.
+A prenup can allow you to choose your own property division rules far in advance of a divorce in Denver.
 It can help you and your spouse avoid costly and time-consuming arguments and a trial should your marriage ever be dissolved.

 It’s extremely important to make sure your prenuptial agreement is legally valid.
 Otherwise, you might discover that it’s not enforceable at the worst possible time – when you’re already getting divorced and it’s too late to protect your assets.
 All prenups in Colorado must be in writing, disclose all property and assets, and bear the signatures of both parties.